garybernhardt/do_not_want/README.md

 It `define_method`s them away.

 But!
 Calls to the unsafe methods are allowed from within gems.
-This keeps Rails from breaking, and allows existing jank to exist while keeping your app as jank-free as possible.
+This keeps Rails from breaking, and allows third-party code to do as it pleases while keeping your app as jank-free as possible.

 The disabled instance methods are: